The Saint Pyrenees is a designer hybrid bred from the Great Pyrenees and Saint Bernard.

-A lot of dog owners have turned to hand baking special, low sugar, healthy peanut butter biscuits especially for their pet.
+A lot of dog owners have turned to hand baking special, low sugar, healthy peanut butter biscuits, especially for their pets.

-You can emphasise the health and wellbeing of your dog by reaching for watermelon or apple, which is not only crisp with interesting texture when fed as a sliced up treat – it also comes with plenty of vitamins and fibre.
+You can emphasize the health and wellbeing of your dog by reaching for watermelon or apple, which is not only crisp with interesting texture when fed as a sliced up treat – it also comes with plenty of vitamins and fiber.

 Treats that have some extra goodness in them are very good choices, especially for Pitsky pets who are high energy and sharp of mind.

-However, if your dog has a sweet tooth – as a Pitsky so often does – you might be tempted to sprinkle some sugar on those fruit pieces.
+However, if your dog has a sweet tooth – as a Pitsky so often do – you might be tempted to sprinkle some sugar on those fruit pieces.